 2. Jewelry and Watches

 Toys are extremely popular to purchase for Christmas, which is why you’ll see advertisements for huge discounts on sought-after toys (remember the release of the original Tickle Me Elmo?).
 However, prices will fall much lower after Black Friday, as Christmas draws nearer and retailers push to get rid of their inventories.
+But, this push to clear inventory might be why you’ll actually want to buy certain toys sooner rather than later.

 4. Winter Apparel